LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ### 2.1 Season Duration
 Each season spans approximately three months:
 - 2 weeks for team registration and preparation
-- 7 weeks for O.W.L.s matches (round-robin/Swiss system format within divisions)
+- 7 weeks for O.W.L.s matches (within divisions)
-- 2 weeks for N.E.W.T.s matches (promotion/relegation tournaments)
+- 2 weeks for N.E.W.T.s matches (promotion/relegation between divisions)

 ### 2.2 Registration Timeline
 - Divisions will be created based on the number of teams registered.